jaredballou/insurgency-sourcemod/README.md

  * "sm_weapon_pickup_ammo" "1" // sets whether picking up a weapon the player already has will add to the player's ammo count
  * "sm_weapon_pickup_max_explosive" "3" // Maximum number of ammo that can be carried for explosives
- * "sm_weapon_pickup_enabled" "PLUGIN_WORKING" // sets whether weapon pickup manipulation is enabled
+ * "sm_weapon_pickup_enabled" ""1"" // sets whether weapon pickup manipulation is enabled
  * "sm_weapon_pickup_max_magazine" "12" // Maximum number of magazines that can be carried

 #### Command List